nitin42/react-text-fun/README.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

-If you've followed the installation instructions carefully, you should see this output.
+If your example compiles successfully, you should see this output.

 <p align="center">
   <img src="./assets/distortion-text.gif" />